asamallab/M-by-P-ratio-Pred/README.md

-# Exposome and Human Milk: Machine Learning for Chemical Propensity Prediction
+# Machine learning models for prediction of xenobiotic chemicals with high propensity to transfer into human milk

-This repository contains the code and dataset used for the manuscript titled "Exposome and Human Milk: Machine Learning for Chemical Propensity Prediction."
-In this research project, we aim to predict the entry of exogenous chemicals into human breast milk using machine-learning techniques.
-Further, we predict Milk-to-Plasma ratio of these models as well.
+This repository contains the code and dataset used for the manuscript titled "Machine learning models for prediction of xenobiotic chemicals with high propensity to transfer into human milk."
+In this research project, we aim to build machine learning models to predict xenobiotic chemicals with high propensity to transfer from maternal plasma to human milk.

 # Repository Organization
 ```